 Examples of abuse ranging from J. Edgar Hoover's blackmail and character assassinations of politicians and private citizens to those of governors and mayors using their state and local police forces as a terror tool are a testimony to the original concerns.
 So are rogue police.

 I covered a considerable number of police abuses during my years as a television reporter (ABC News, Good Morning America, MacNeil-Lehrer News Hour, CNN, etc).
 A few of the abuses involved "throw down" weapons that Houston police commonly dropped by dead victims to justify killing an "armed" suspect.
 Others involved incidents of citizens killed by cops on anabolic steroids and cars of drunk off-duty police shooting at freeway motorists.

-Through them all, the question of citizen self protection remained an issue never addressed.
+Through them all, the question of citizen self protection against rogue police remained an issue never addressed.

 That being the case, it would seem the essential question is how to reconcile the two positions of, on the one hand, having needed police authority, while on the other, allowing an individual to protect himself against that authority if and when it gets out of control with murderous intent.

 I'd suspect that a consensus on the self defense action required while actually under attack would be relatively easy compared to the one implied in the "Cop Killer" controversy.
 Namely, a preemptive strike against criminal police before they attack.
 The questions are disturbing.